 When I graduated from college in May, I expected to find a job within a week.
 After all, I had been applying for jobs for months.
 I had had several interviews.
 I had crafted a professional resume and packed it with as much as I could.

 Still, it took me two months—two very long months—to find a job after graduating from college.
 I was definitely giving up hope, but I kept applying for positions and having interviews and receiving autogenerated rejection emails.
-I felt so…behind.
+I felt so behind.
 Was my feeling of “behind-ness” normal?

 Not What I Expected

-But I started to realize that there are very few writing jobs available with good pay and good benefits.
-So I began to apply for jobs related to communications, marketing, administration, organization, human resources, and other tolerable fields.
-I figured the combination of my business administration major and my communications major, as well as my GPA and job experience, would lead me to the right job within days of finishing college.
+As I’ve said so many times in so many blog posts, my dream is to be an author and speaker.
+But in my job search, I began to realize that there are very few writing jobs available with good pay and good benefits.
+So I began to apply for jobs related to communications, marketing, administration, human resources, and other “tolerable” fields.
+I figured that the combination of my business major and my communications major, as well as my GPA and job experience, would lead me to the right job within days of finishing college.

 I was wrong.